 Our student-focused program gives majors a wide range of professional experiences.
 All faculty conduct research and supervise undergraduate projects.
 Graduate students often involve undergraduates in their research as well.
 The opportunity for one-on-one interactions with faculty in the department promotes additional learning and lends itself to meaningful recommendations for students to secure jobs or to obtain acceptance into graduate school.

 Recent Psychology student research projects:

 This online academic resource produced by the MSUM Psychology Department is for students, faculty and alumni.
 The Red River Psychology Journal showcases student research being conducted at MSUM and allows you to be part of the scientific publication process.

-The Red River Undergraduate Psychology Conference is a student-run conference that provides students with valuable experience.
+The Red River Psychology Conference is a student-centered conference that provides students in the tri-college area (e.g., Concordia College, MSUM, NDSU) and beyond with a valuable opportunity for professional presentation and review of their work.
+The conference attracts undergraduate students, graduate students, and faculty from the tri-college community, as well as surrounding colleges, professional schools, and research institutions.
 You’ll be able to assist in organizing and running a conference, and present your research in your own backyard.